turbot/steampipe-mod-oci-insights/dashboards/database/docs/database_autonomous_db_detail.md

 - How is the autonomous database configured?
 - What tags are applied?
-- How is the backup configured?
+- How is backup configured?
 - How is the private endpoint configured?
-- How is the autonomous database access configured?
+- How is the database access configured?